atomly/aws-stack-boilerplate/README.md

 This monorepo uses `LF` line endings **only**.
 If your local copy of this repository is using `CRLF` line endings, follow this answer:

 [Force LF eol in git repo and working copy](https://stackoverflow.com/a/42135910/10246377).

-## TODOs

-- [x] Finish delete resolvers.
-The respective vertices and edges of the deleted documents should be deleted.
-- [x] Finish update resolvers.
-Use `findOneAndUpdate` and also mix the input argument with the found document.
-- [x] Implement graph edge mutation resolver to connect graph vertices.
-- [x] Implement validate resolver for the survey graphs.
-- [x] Implement result query resolvers.
-- [x] Implement QR codes generator lambda function to fetch survey submission pages.
-- [x] Implement export results lambda function.
-- [ ] Implement payments with Stripe API.
-- [ ] Add validation, authorization, and authentication of user session cookies.

-## Non-MVP TODOs

-- [ ] Add transactions to all create mutation resolvers.
-- [ ] Use graph edges weight to measure how many times users go through certain parts of the graph.